-- 30. Fanca-Berthon et al., (2021) gave several potential reasons for the differences in these findings from the Shoba et al., (1998) human study on the effect of piperine bioavailability when provided concomitantly with curcuminoids: - The Shoba study had only 8 study participants compared to 30 in the Fanca-Berthon et al. study - Shoba et al. studied a shorter kinetic duration, sampling after 3 hours compared to 24 hours in the Fanca-Berthon study, which found a Tmax of 6 hours for the parent curcuminoid compounds. - Shoba et al. only measured the single compound curcumin, compared to the metabolites and other related curcuminoids analysed in the Fanca-Berthon study and used for their conclusions, which state: 'Based on the individual quantification of 15 curcuminoid metabolites, this study demonstrated that unconjugated curcumin, DMC, and BDMC represented only 1% of the total plasma curcuminoids following oral administration of a variety of turmeric formulations.
-Curcumin plasma concentration alone only reached a maximum of 18-21.5 ng/mL in contrast to >400 ng/mL for all metabolites combined.' - 31.
+- 28. Fanca-Berthon et al., (2021) gave several potential reasons for the differences in these findings from the Shoba et al., (1998) study: - The Shoba study had only 8 study participants compared to 30 in the Fanca-Berthon et al. study. - Shoba et al. studied a shorter kinetic duration, sampling for only 6 hours compared to 24 hours in the Fanca-Berthon study, which found a Tmax of 6 hours for the parent curcuminoid compounds. - Shoba et al. only measured the single compound curcumin, compared to the metabolites and other related curcuminoids analysed in the Fanca-Berthon study and used for their conclusions, which state: 'Based on the individual quantification of 15 curcuminoid metabolites, this study demonstrated that unconjugated curcumin, DMC, and BDMC represented only 1% of the total plasma curcuminoids following oral administration of a variety of turmeric formulations.
+Curcumin plasma concentration alone only reached a maximum of 18 21.5 ng/mL in contrast to >400 ng/mL for all metabolites combined.' - 29.
+There is a lack of any further studies providing direct evidence of piperine enhancing the bioavailability of curcumin in humans, however there are several examples of piperine being used to aid the bioavailability of other compounds.
+(Bano et al., 1991; Di et al., 2015; Lambert et al., 2004). - 30.
 No other studies could be found in the literature that reported a negative or 'no effect' of piperine when used as an adjuvant compound to aid the bioavailability of curcuminoids.
-This may be due to the common drawbacks of assessing the peer reviewed literature for negative or 'no effect' conclusions, i.e. these studies are often unreported (Joober et al., 2012).
+This may be due to the common drawbacks of assessing the peer reviewed literature for negative or 'no effect' conclusions, i.e. these studies are often unreported (Joober et al., 2012). - 31.
+Based on the in vitro and in vivo studies above, the TK of curcuminoids, taken as a supplement alongside piperine, could be very different to the kinetics when consumed via conventional dietary exposure as a flavouring.
+However, based on the evidence available it seems unlikely that any difference in consumers would be marked.